 "588.
 Paladins are immune to STDs, but if I take advantage of this ability, I lose it.
 Wonderful paradox, isn't it?"Some stories will be absolutely blind to venereal disease.
 Of course, many writers are aware of the risk of catching an STD, but since the plot of the story is not about somebody dealing with an STD they avoid bringing it up.
 This may have the unintended consequence that when a story is about catching/having an STD, the disease seems to be a punishment for a lifestyle, rather than a lapse in judgement in self-protection.
 Another consequence is that sex can be made to seem inconsequential.
-This is no big deal if the story takes place in modern times (as it is usually assumed at they are using protection), but it can be downright egregious when the Ethical Slut and The Casanova live in an era before such protection existed and never catch the Great Pox or the Disease of Naples.
+This is no big deal if the story takes place in modern times (as it is usually assumed that they are using protection), but it can be downright egregious when the Ethical Slut and The Casanova live in an era before such protection existed and never catch the Great Pox or the Disease of Naples.
 Of course, this can be justified if the story takes place in a fantastical setting where no STDs exist.
 Okay.
-Looks like we worked in the word 'consequences' as much as we could.
+Looks like we worked in the word "consequences" as much as we could.
 An obvious trope in most actual pornography, which should be all we have to say on the matter.
 Subtrope of Ideal Illness Immunity.
+If this is part of a Free-Love Future, it may be related to We Will Have Perfect Health in the Future.

 open/close all folders